Vancouver

 has 37 national parks within its varied

 environments.
-The country is divided into
+The country is divided

-ten provinces and two territories.
-The languages
+into ten provinces and two territories.

-spoken are French and English.
+The languages spoken are French and

-The Canadians like most countries have a
+The Canadians like most countries have

-motoring association, however they do not
+a motoring association, however they

-trademark administrator in November 2014
+in November 2014 requested its removal

-for a motoring organisatuiion in Canada,
+organisatuiion in Canada, please use

-please use a search engine to find one.
+a search engine to find one.

 Back